Dean Mamo upended John Barham for no reason, just as Miss Weekes rang the bell.

 A chill wind blew through the partly open window as Margaret Ann led the visitor into her bedroom.
 The veiled stranger, dressed all in black, seemed out of place within these off-white walls.
 Turning as she reached the wooden bedstead, Margaret Ann faced her guest.

 There was no chair to offer in these cramped quarters, plain as the smile, stitched like a lie, across Margaret Ann’s wrinkled face.
 A spider made its way across wooden floorboards.

 “I’ll stand,” replied the veiled woman, her gloved hand quietly closing the door.
 Continue reading “Black Widow”

 This piece was written in response to Philip Larkin’s poem, Afternoons.

-Iris stands apart, the smile playing on her lips temporarily eclipsed, as her mouth pinches a cigarette.
+Iris stands apart.
+The smile playing on her lips is temporarily eclipsed as her mouth pinches a cigarette.
 Continue reading “Thank Heaven For Little Boys”

 “Who’s out of bed?
 I fucking warned you.”

-Dad’s voice crescendoed from the hallway as we sprung out of view on the landing, quick as an adrenaline surge.
-Bedroom door swinging behind us, I shinned up the ladder to the top bunk as Jay dived under the covers on the bottom.
+Dad’s voice crescendoed from the hallway as we sprung out of view on the landing, quick as adrenaline.
+The bedroom door swinging behind us, I shinned up the ladder to the top bunk while Jay dived under covers on the bottom.
 Dad took the stairs two at a time.

 “Will you say it was you, Jay?”
 I pleaded.
 “He’ll kill me.”
 Continue reading “Brothers”